Ao28th28thedev/Ao28th28thedev/README.md

 This is the first version with Clockwork Town.

-- 1.12.2 | The oldest version that can run essentially flawlessly.
+- 1.12.2 | The older version that can run essentially flawlessly.

   Now don't get me wrong, this isn't the oldest version of Prodigy ever, but it's pretty old!
 Lots of old elements around that aren't seen in newer versions.

-- 1.16.5 | The oldest version with all of the legacy quests, and the element selection.
+- 1.16.5 | The older version with all of the legacy quests, and the element selection.

   This is a version that I recommend in particular, it's kind of like 1.11.0 - but it's generally a lot more stable.
 In fact this version is one of the most stable Prodigy versions on this site!

-- 1.17.0 | The oldest version with tileset-style maps!
+- 1.17.0 | The older version with tileset-style maps!

   This version was the first to introduce an old tutorial from 9/8/2015, more in-depth than 1.16.5 and before, which would end up being used all the way up to 1.30.0!
   Not only did this version have that, but it also introduced the precursor to the modern firefly forest (before they updated the tileset and updated Flora's sprite)